zfgao66/MatAltMag/README.md

 ```shell
 python predict.py --file yamls/predict.yaml
 ```
+Downloading all `CIF` files of all crystals using the `download.py` script takes about 1 hour, depending on your network speed.
+Pretraining the auto-encoder model for 10 epochs with a batch size of 64 on 2 NVIDIA A100 GPUs takes over 2 days.
+Predicting the candidate datasets of over 42,000 samples takes about 10 seconds with a batch size of 512.

-You can also directly load our trained model without pre-training and training yourself.
-Our weights of classifier model can be download from [Google Drive](https://drive.google.com/drive/folders/1xYQrIfC71z-IlD33hkTdunTsUgMLb_hA?usp=drive_link).
+You can also directly load our trained model, which has undergone multiple iterative training processes, without pre-training and training it yourself.
+The weights of our classifier model can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Dbb3u-_LGZ8trq1w4o173GWeGjtksghx?usp=sharing).
+The corresponding output is presented in the `out/output.csv`.